 The Fall Fashion Reset: Letting Go of Last Year’s Version of You

-There's something quietly radical about standing in front of your closet each fall and recognizing that certain clothes no longer fit—not because your body changed, but because you did.
-That blazer from your corporate job you left two years ago.
+There's something quietly radical about standing in front of your closet each fall and recognizing that certain clothes no longer fit — not because your body changed, but because you did.
+That blazer from the corporate job you left two years ago.
 The jeans you bought when you were trying to dress like someone you thought you should be.
 The dress you wore to events you no longer attend with people you no longer know.

 This isn't about following trends or buying new things.
 It's about the uncomfortable, necessary work of letting go of clothes that represent who you used to be so you can dress the person you're becoming.